george0st/qgate-graph/docs/how-to-read.md

  - It makes sense to scale the code till two processes (each with 4 threads, it meas 8 executors as total).
-The higher values for amount of processes/threads does not bring more efficiency, only consume more sources (efficiency go down).
+The higher values for amount of processes/threads does not bring more efficiency, only consumes more sources (efficiency go down).
  - NOTE: You can predicate systems crash based on the reaching the limited the response time or based on out of memory error (or performance degradation based on disk swapping).